MPParsley/WiringPi-SelectPlus/README.md

 - ./Ring black # To ring the black doorbell once.
 - ./Ring white # To ring the white doorbell once.
 - ./Ring black black white # To ring the black doorbell twice and the white doorbell once.

+Note: make sure to ring once immediately after plugging in the doorbell to "pair" the device.